top of page

 In the realm of criminal investigation, words can be as revealing as fingerprints.
-While physical evidence is essential, our team of Forensic Statement & Linguistic Analysis (FSLA) at www.ddlltd.com, bring a powerful, often overlooked dimension to solving cases, especially cold ones.
+While physical evidence is essential, our team at DDL of Forensic Statement & Linguistic Analysis (FSLA) at www.ddlltd.com, bring a powerful, often overlooked dimension to solving cases, especially cold ones.

 These techniques focus on how people speak or write, not just what they say.
 By analysing language for patterns, inconsistencies, and subconscious indicators of deception our trained analysts can extract critical clues that might otherwise remain hidden.